asu-cis-capstone/raw33/README.md

 5. Created a header/footer and uploaded it to the site.
 6. Created a 'our story' page to fully tell the story of how the business started.
 7. Setup links to the social media accounts.
+8. About us and FAQ sections
+9. Shopping Cart- Payment Options
+10. Subscription email to promote products and sales
+11. Taxes and Shipping costs

 #Features Currently in Progress

-1. Create tabs for the about us and faq sectons.
-2. Shopping cart - edit payment type to only paypal
-3. Product information and pictures (waiting on more info from company)
+1. Product information and pictures (waiting on more info from company)
-4. Google calendar to link to social events
+2. Google calendar to link to social events
-5. Subscription email to promote products and sales
+3. Product weights in order to calculate shipping costs more efficeintly
+4.